dphiffer/smalldata/docs/bylaws.md

 Section 6.
 Quorum.
 A Quorum of Board Members shall be one half (1/2) of the current board members, except if the number of Board Members should fall to less than five, in which case a Quorum is 100 percent of Board Members.

 Section 7.
 Indemnifications.
-The Bushwick Food Cooperative, Inc. shall indemnify and hold harmless any individual who has served or who is serving as an Officer or Board member against claims or liabilities arising from such service, and shall reasonably reimburse expenses incurred in defending against such claims or liabilities, provided they do not arise from negligence or willful misconduct of the Officer or Board member.
+Small Data Coop shall indemnify and hold harmless any individual who has served or who is serving as an Officer or Board member against claims or liabilities arising from such service, and shall reasonably reimburse expenses incurred in defending against such claims or liabilities, provided they do not arise from negligence or willful misconduct of the Officer or Board member.

 Section 8.
 Regularity of Meeting.
 At minimum, the Board shall meet quarterly; with one of such quarterly meetings directly following the annual meeting of the Membership (the “Annual Meeting of the Board”).